mprinc/webpack.js.org/src/content/configuration/externals.md

   - chenxsan
 ---

-The `externals` configuration option provides a way of excluding dependencies from the output bundles.
-Instead, the created bundle relies on that dependency to be present in the consumer's (any end-user application) environment.
-This feature is typically most useful to __library developers__, however there are a variety of applications for it.
+The `externals` configuration option provides a way of <span class='definition'>excluding dependencies from the output bundles</span>.
+Instead, <span class='important'>the created bundle relies on that dependency to be present in the consumer's (any end-user application) environment</span>.
+This feature is typically <span class='important'>most useful to __library developers__</span>, however there are a variety of applications for it.

 ## `externals`